b00731976/Dark_Souls_Swords_GAN/README.md

 Not much tinkering has been done model-wise so feel free to play around with data augmentation, scraping improvement and hyperparameter tuning.
 ____________________________________________________________

-*Note: A B&W version is available for training purposes.
+*Note: A B&W version is available for educational purposes.
 The performance is obviously poor.*